 Note on IPv4 and IPv6

-IPv6 is a newer protocol that’s already available to handle the ever-expanding World Wide Web, but the adoption rate is extremely slow.
+IPv6 is a newer protocol that’s already available to handle the ever-expanding World Wide Web.
+Yet, the adoption rate is extremely slow.
+For now, a blank for IPv6 may be the only indicator of the changes to come.
 The transition over from IPv4 includes new hardware, reworked software, overhauled infrastructures, and so on.
 That translates to loads of time and money.